luanalouza/System_login_Django_project/README.md

 cd your_path/system_login_project

-Install Dependencies
+# Install Dependencies

 pip install -r requirements.txt

 Step 2: Migrate Database

-Navigate to the "djangoapp" subdirectory of your project:
+# Navigate to the "djangoapp" subdirectory of your project:

 cd "./djangoapp"

-Migrate the database:
+# Migrate the database:

 python manage.py migrate

-Start the development server using the following command:
+#Start the development server using the following command:

 python manage.py runserver_plus --cert-file ".\certificates\cert.crt"

 This command launches the server with HTTPS enabled and using the specified SSL certificate.

-Step 3: Access the Site
+# Access the Site

 Open your web browser.